lauhuema/training/05.EMBL-EBI_ResourcesToolsForGenomicsProteomics/README.md

-# EMBL-EBI Bioinformatics resources for exploring functional genomics data
+# EMBL-EBI resources and tools for genomics and proteomics

 In this course participants, will explore EMBL-EBI data and resources for genomes, functional genomics, sequences, protein structure and function, and protein-ligand interactions.
 The course is divided into two parts: